SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/cicd-workflow-for-containter.md

 ---

 ## 7. Summary
-This CI/CD workflow enables development teams to automate the build, test, and deployment of containerized applications in AWS.
+This CICD workflow enables development teams to automate the build, test, and deployment of containerized applications in AWS.
 By chaining services such as CodeCommit, CodeBuild, ECR, CodePipeline, and ECS/EKS, teams can achieve high development velocity, maintain application stability, and deliver software faster and more reliably.